-This article describes basic properties of the Lookup control, which you can edit in the designer, but also shows how the same properties can be used dynamically with JavaScript.
+This article describes common properties of the Lookup control, which you can edit in the designer, but also shows how the same properties can be used dynamically with JavaScript.

 A unique identifier for the control.